brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-data-parallelism.md

 }
 ```

-We can enable [**ZeRO-Infinity**](https://arxiv.org/abs/2104.07857) for offloading of several variables in memory to CPU and VNMe for huge memory savings.
+CPU-offloading is called [**ZeRO-Infinity**](https://arxiv.org/abs/2104.07857) and performs offloading of several variables in memory to CPU and VNMe, providing huge memory savings.
 It is only compatible with ZeRO-3 and can be enabled with:

 ```json
 {